Home > Design > Muzzle Devices

 • Good to excellent flash suppression (depending on design)

-• Often includes QD suppressor mounting
+• May include QD suppressor mounting

 • May not excel in any one area compared to dedicated devices